chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 > **This is known as a bool.**
 {.is-info}

-> the gate descriptions are in-progress and may be incorrect, if you find any incorrect circuits please use the [wiki feedback form](https://forms.gle/8szUe2x9H9t8gfYq7).</span>
+> Gate descriptions are in-progress and may be incorrect, if you find any incorrect circuits please use the [wiki feedback form](https://forms.gle/8szUe2x9H9t8gfYq7).</span>
 {.is-warning}

 ## {.tabset}
 ### AND Gate
 Checks whether if both inputs are active. <span class="desc-note">(they do not check if the values are the same)</span>
 <span class="property">Input: 2 values (any)